header-banner-AI.jpg

 What is artificial intelligence anyway?

 Artificial intelligence is the science of training machines to perform human tasks.
-This can be through the method of ‘machine learning’, where a system is programmed to look at examples of data, recognize patterns, and come up with conclusions.
-Systems get feedback, refine, then repeat this process.
+This can be done through ‘machine learning, ' where a system is programmed to look at examples of data, recognize patterns, and come up with conclusions.
+Systems get feedback, refine, and then repeat this process.
 For Microsoft’s ice cream selector, a camera read my face as I watched a selection of images – a beach, a tree.
 My face showed my emotions, my age, and my gender.
 The end choice – strawberry!

 I might know what ice cream I want.
-But the world is huge, and full of variables.
-An AI system can swiftly assess huge amounts of data and come up with solutions.
+But the world is huge and full of variables.
+An AI system can swiftly assess vast amounts of data and develop solutions.

 Artificial intelligence improves farming

-Some farmers are already using sensors, satellites, robots and drones to monitor their crops.
-AI can process data from these machines, and adjust farming practices to suit, like adding less or more fertiliser.
+Some farmers already use sensors, satellites, robots and drones to monitor their crops.
+AI can process data from these machines and adjust farming practices to suit, like adding less or more fertiliser.
 This is part of the new era of ‘precision farming’.
-Similarly, vertical farm company Square Roots are using AI to measure and monitor growing crops, by analysing pictures of growing plants and adjusting environmental conditions to suit.
+Similarly, vertical farm company Square Roots is using AI to measure and monitor growing crops by analysing pictures of growing plants and adjusting environmental conditions to suit.
 "The operating system is our central nervous system.
-There are millions of data points," said founder Irving Fain.2 "The artificial intelligence is constantly learning and predicting how to produce the best quality product."
+There are millions of data points," said founder Irving Fain.2 "Artificial intelligence is constantly learning and predicting how to produce the best quality product."

 Microsoft tried to read my feelings from my face.
-Elsewhere UK scientists are developing an AI to read pig faces to assess their welfare – pigs can communicate certain emotions through facial expression.3 Similarly, a Dutch company is using AI to monitor dairy cow behaviour to boost productivity by a reported 30 percent.4
+Elsewhere, UK scientists are developing an AI to read pig faces to assess their welfare – pigs can communicate certain emotions through facial expressions.3 Similarly, a Dutch company is using AI to monitor dairy cow behaviour to boost productivity by a reported 30 percent.4

 Growing better flavour with artificial intelligence